Louis-Stuart/ls996-4YP-IREM/README.md

-# RDGP-CO2
+# IREM

-RDGP-CO2 is a web application for exploring road-segment emissions data on an interactive map.
+Integrated Road Emission Model (IREM) is a web application for exploring road-segment emissions data on an interactive map.
 It combines a React frontend with a FastAPI backend that serves the real emissions model from `server_python/emissions_model.py`.

 The application is designed so confidential CSV inputs stay out of version control.
 Runtime data paths are supplied through `.env`, while the frontend consumes a stable API contract and renders map geometry in `EPSG:4326`.